-1942 Today is the wedding day for two famous couples, both very significant in the theatre world.
-Jessica Tandy marries Hume Cronyn, starting a relationship that would blossom on stage as well as off, since they often worked together.
-They will star in Edward Albee's A Delicate Balance in 1966, as well as The Gin Game by D.L.
-Coburn on Broadway in 1977 and the films "Foxfire" and "Batteries Not Included."
-Stella Adler and Harold Clurman are also married today.
-Both were founders of the Group Theatre, a socially-conscious troupe that became one of the most influential theatre companies of the century.
+1942 It's the wedding day for two famous couples, both very significant in the theatre world.
+Jessica Tandy marries Hume Cronyn, starting a relationship that would blossom on stage as well as off, since they often work together.
+They star on Broadway in Edward Albee's A Delicate Balance in 1966 and D.L.
+Coburn's The Gin Game in 1977, as well as the films Foxfire and Batteries Not Included.
+Stella Adler and Harold Clurman also marry today.
+Both are founders of the Group Theatre, a socially-conscious troupe that became one of the most influential theatre companies of the century.

-1966 The Actors Studio announces today that it will cancel its season due to a funding shortage.
+1966 The Actors Studio announces that it will cancel its season due to a funding shortage.
 The Three Sisters was the last production, having taken place in 1964, and the profits left the company with just enough money to retain an infrastructure.

-2004 Val Kilmer warbles the phrase "Let my people go..." in song as Moses in The Ten Commandments: The Spectacle Musical, which opens today at the Kodak Theatre in Los Angeles.
+2004 Val Kilmer warbles the phrase "Let my people go..." in song as Moses in The Ten Commandments: The Spectacle Musical, which opens at the Kodak Theatre in Los Angeles.

 2009 Peter Sellars' contemporary take on William Shakespeare's Othello, which aims to shed new light on race and power in modern politics, opens at the NYU Skirball Center.
-The co-production between the Public Theater and LAByrinth Theater Company stars John Ortiz in the title role opposite Philip Seymour Hoffman as Iago.
+The co-production between The Public Theater and LAByrinth Theater Company stars John Ortiz in the title role opposite Philip Seymour Hoffman as Iago.

 2012 Manhattan Theatre Club's revival of Henrik Ibsen's An Enemy of the People, adapted by British dramatist Rebecca Lenkiewicz and directed by Doug Hughes, opens on Broadway at the Samuel J. Friedman Theatre.
 Boyd Gaines plays the righteous title character, with Richard Thomas as his mayor-brother.